VehicleNet: Learning Robust Visual Representation for Vehicle Re-identification: Methodology

 \textbf{Query Expansion \& Re-ranking.} We adopt the unsupervised clustering method, \ie, DBSCAN \cite{ester1996density} to find the most similar samples.
 The query feature is updated to the mean feature of the other queries in the same cluster.
 Furthermore, we adopt the re-ranking method \cite{zhong2017re} to refine the final result, which takes the high-confidence candidate images into consideration.
 In this work, our method does not modify the re-ranking procedure.
 Instead, the proposed method obtains discriminative vehicle features that distill the knowledge from ``seeing'' various cars.
 With better features, re-ranking is more effective.

 \textbf{Camera Verification.} We utilize the camera verification to further remove some hard-negative samples.
-When training, we train one extra CNN model, \ie, DenseNet121~\cite{huang2017densely}, to recognize the camera from which the photo is taken.
-When testing, we extract the camera-aware features from the trained model and then cluster these features.
-We applied the assumption that the query image and the target images are taken in different cameras.
-Given a query image, we remove the images of the same camera cluster from candidate images (gallery).
+When training, we train one extra CNN model, \ie, DenseNet121~\cite{huang2017densely}, to recognize the camera from which the photo is taken. \zznote{When testing, we extract the camera-aware features from the trained model and then cluster these features by DBSCAN \cite{ester1996density}.
+In this way, we could obtain clustering centers.} We applied the prior assumption that the query image and the true matches are taken in different cameras, \zznote{indicating that the query images and true matches in the gallery usually belong to different camera clustering centers}.
+Given a query image, we remove the images of the same camera cluster from candidate images.

-\textbf{Temporal Annotation.} One common assumption is that the cars that re-appear with long interval are different cars.
-Given the timestamp $t$ of the query image, we filter out the image in the gallery with long interval $\tau$.
+\textbf{Temporal Annotation.} \zznote{Temporal annotation can be easily obtained by recording the timestamp of which the target vehicle passes by.
+The prior assumption is that the vehicles usually appear once in the whole camera network, indicating that the two images with long time interval belong to two different vehicles. } Given the timestamp $t$ of the query image, we filter out the image in the gallery with long interval $\tau$.
 As a result, we only consider the candidate images with the timestamp in $[t-\tau, t+\tau]$, which also could filter out lots of the hard-negative samples.